flsing/SEG2105/README.md

 Felix Singerman

 Labs, assignments, and final project apk for this course.
 This is for educational purposes only.
+Beware that there's mistakes.